Kamran-Afzali/Kamran-Afzali.github.io/_posts/stan-regul.md

 ### Hierarchical shrinkage
 The Bayesian lasso doesn’t get us sparsity, but can we get there?
 What kinds of prior shapes would encourage sparsity?
 (That is, a few relatively large coefficients, and many coefficients very close to zero.)
 We can use different global-local scale mixtures of normal distributions as our priors to encourage more sparsity.
 (You’ve seen the Student-T distribution is one of these scale mixtures, and the lasso is actually one of them too.)
 We combine the global scale for the coefficient priors, tau, with a local scale lambda.
 (Sorry, there aren’t enough Greek letters to go around…)

 ### Comparing the Models
-Comparing the Models

 So far, we have described and fit both the frequentist and Bayesian versions of ridge and LASSO regression to our training data, and we have shown that we can make pretty outstanding predictions on our held-out test set!
 However, we have not explored the parameters that each model has estimated.
 Here, we will begin to probe our models.

 ## Conclusion
 In this post, we learned about the benefits of using regularized/penalized regression models over traditional regression.
-We determined that in low and/or noisy data settings, the so-called unbiased estimates given by traditional regression modeling actually lead to worse-off model performance.
+We determined that in low and/or noisy data settings, the so-called unbiased estimates given by non-regularized regression modeling actually lead to worse-off model performance.
 Importantly, we learned that this occurs because being ubiased allows a model to learn a lot from the data, including learning patterns of noise.
 Then, we learned that biased methods such as ridge and LASSO regression restrict the amount of learning that we get from data, which leads to better estimates in low and/or noisy data settings.

-Finally, we saw that hierarchical Bayesian models actually contain frequentist ridge and LASSO regression as a special case—namely, we can choose a prior distribution across the  weights that gives us a solution that is equivalent to that of the frequentist ridge or LASSO methods!
-Not only that, but Bayesian regression gives us a full posterior distribution for each parameter, thus circumventing problems with frequentist regularization that require the use of bootstrapping to estimate confidence intervals.
+Finally, hierarchical Bayesian models can choose a prior distribution across the  weights that gives us a solution that is equivalent to that of the frequentist ridge or LASSO methods, with a full posterior distribution for each parameter, thus circumventing problems with frequentist regularization that require the use of bootstrapping to estimate confidence intervals.

 ## References